 Nostalgia: a sentimental longing or wistful affection for the past, typically for a period or place with happy personal associations.
 Tradition: the transmission of customs or beliefs from generation to generation.

 Few events embody more fully the combination of nostalgia and tradition as does a day of point-to-point racing sponsored by the local foxhunting club.
 These races are a living link back to the days when fast horses flew over open country while the local folks cheered them on.

 The running of the first hunt point-to-point is believed to have been hosted by the Warrenton Hunt (VA) on March 24, 1934.
 This was a time when Lowell Thomas narrated Movietone newsreels, which often featured updates on horse racing to the delight of a national audience.
 On that March day in ’34, an unassuming yearling colt, who would soon capture the imagination of the entire country, was frolicking in his pasture in Lexington, Kentucky.
-His name was Seabiscuit.To read more, a subscription is needed: Click here to subscribe
+His name was Seabiscuit.To read more, a subscription is required.
+Log in or click here to subscribe.